Acupuncture

 About the package

-• Personalised supplement advice, including for fertility, preconception, or pregnancy support
+- Personalised supplement advice, including fertility, preconception, and pregnancy

-These services are beyond the scope of standard acupuncture sessions and require a dedicated consultation or appropriate package.
+These services are beyond the scope of standard Acupuncture treatment and require a dedicated consultation or appropriate package.
 Thank you for respecting the boundaries of clinical practice.

 Acupuncture with Lucy has been something in my life that I wished I had found long ago, as it has helped me in so many ways both physically and mentally!